farhanahraf03/LibraryManagementSystem/README.md

 # LibraryManagementSystem
 Voice Based Search System using Flask + REST APIs

-Currently only CRUD operations og backend system is finished.
+Currently only CRUD operations of backend system is finished.